GreyRook/code-with-style/example/integration-tests/README.md

 Interactions can be structured in custom commands. (s. e.g. `commands\addButton.ts`).

-Bar in mind that your code is running in the testing server and not actually in the browser scope.
-Use `this.api.execute` to run javascript code expicitly in the browser the frontend tested is running.
+Bear in mind that your code is running in the testing server and not in the browser scope.
+Use `this.api.execute` to run JavaScript code expicitly in the browser the frontend that is being tested is running in.